 Non-medical approaches, which mainly involve changing sleeping habits or behaviours, can be practiced at home or in combination with medical treatments and treatment for any underlying condition.
 These include:

-- Cognitive behavioural therapy (CBT): helps you to control negative thoughts or worries that keep you awake.
+- Cognitive behavioural therapy (CBT): controlling negative thoughts or worries that keep you awake.

-- Stimulus control: refers to techniques to help initiate sleep and create an environment that promotes sleep such as not using the bed for watching TV, eating, or other mentally-stimulating activities
+- Stimulus control: techniques to help initiate sleep and create an environment that promotes sleep such as not using the bed for watching TV, eating, or other mentally-stimulating activities

-- Sleep restriction: refers to the practice of limiting the time spent in bed to sleeping only and avoiding over-sleeping by not staying in bed for a long time after waking up in the morning.
+- Sleep restriction: limiting the time spent in bed to sleeping only and avoiding over-sleeping by not staying in bed for a long time after waking up in the morning.

-Some lifestyle remedies such as vigorous daily exercise (at least 5-6 hours before bedtime), avoiding or limiting naps, and regular practice of yoga and meditation can help to improve sleep.
+Some lifestyle remedies such as vigorous daily exercise (done at least 5-6 hours before bedtime), avoiding or limiting naps, and regular practice of yoga and meditation / mindfulness can help to improve sleep.

 If changing your sleep habits or addressing underlying causes of insomnia do not work, prescription medications, or ‘sleeping pills’, may be used to help you to relax and sleep.
 Taking prescription medications for longer than a few weeks is not recommended.
 Many of these medications have residual effects on the following day (‘hangover’ effect) as well as the potential for abuse or addiction.
 They should be used with caution under the supervision of your doctor.

-Sedatives and hypnotics, such as benzodiazepines (e.g. triazolam and temazepam) and non-benzodiazepine sedatives (e.g. zopiclone) are the most commonly used classes of medications for treatment of insomnia.
+Sedatives and hypnotics, such as benzodiazepines (e.g. triazolam and temazepam) and non-benzodiazepine sedatives (e.g. zopiclone and zolpidem) are the most commonly used classes of medications for treatment of insomnia.
 Melatonin, which is a brain hormone that induces sleep, is available on prescription in supplement form for the treatment of insomnia.

 Some antihistamines, e.g. promethazine and diphenhydramine, are used as sleep aids because of their sedative effects.
 However, insomnia is not a generally recommended use for antihistamines because of their many adverse effects and long-term drowsiness the following day.

-Certain antidepressant medications are used successfully to treat insomnia in patients who suffer from depression.
+Sedating antidepressant medications (e.g. amitriptyline and doxepin) are used successfully to treat insomnia in patients who suffer from depression.

 Wilsmore B.R. et al. Sleep habits, insomnia, and daytime sleepiness in a large and healthy community-based sample of New Zealanders.
 J Clin Sleep Med 2013;9(6):559-66.